The 7 Best Infrared Grills for 2023

 How Do Infrared Grills Work?

 Infrared radiation heats food when electromagnetic waves are emitted from the heated surface.
-These waves travel at the speed of light and in every direction, so they cook very efficiently and at incredibly high heat when compared to other grilling methods.
+These waves travel at the speed of light and in every direction, so they cook very efficiently and at incredibly high heat compared to other grilling methods.

-For example, on an infrared gas grill, the infrared plate is heated by the gas flame underneath the plate.
+On an infrared gas grill, the infrared plate is heated by the gas flame underneath the plate.
 The heat is then emitted off the plate as infrared radiation and cooks the food sitting above.

 Infrared Pro’s:

-- Speed – These grills cook incredibly fast.
+• Speed – These grills cook incredibly fast.
 They can reach 700°F in around 7 minutes.

-- Even Heat – When you grill with infrared, there are no “hot spots” or “cool spots”.
+• Even heat – When you grill with infrared, there are no “hot spots” or “cool spots”.

-- Efficiency – Because these grills heat so fast and burn so hot, you can have your cooking done in a very short time.
+• Efficiency – Because these grills heat so fast and burn so hot, you can have your cooking done in a very short time.

-- Less Flare Ups – Some types of infrared burners are less likely to cause flare ups due to the sheer intensity of the heat.
+• Less flare ups – Some types of infrared burners are less likely to cause flare-ups due to the sheer intensity of the heat.

-- Easy to Clean – Those super high temps also make cleaning a breeze.
+• Easy to Clean – Those super high temps also make cleaning a breeze.
 Just crank up your infrared burner when you are done and any food left hanging on will be incinerated.

 Con’s of infrared cooking:

-- Less Versatility – Again, the intense heat limits your options.
+• Less Versatility – Again, the intense heat limits your options.
 Generally, searing robust meats like beef is where infrared burners come into their own.
 For this reason, many grills will offer infrared as a “searing zone” with just one or two infrared burners rather than have these burners as your only option on the grill.

-- Adjustment Period – Using infrared is unlike any other type of cooking.
+• Adjustment Period – Using infrared is unlike any other type of cooking.
 For some, the first couple of times they fire one up, it all feels unfamiliar and perhaps a bit hard to control.
 If you can get past this adjustment period however, infrared cooking does have its place.

 The best infrared grills are designed to take advantage of the pros while minimalizing the negatives